cloudquery/cloudquery/website/pages/blog/azure-cost-optimization-with-cloudquery.md

 ![Azure Cost By Resource Report Save Button](/images/blog/azure-cost-optimization-with-cloudquery/cost-analysis-cost-by-resource-report-save.png)

-From now on every time we run a `cloudquery sync` command, the data from this report will be synced to PostgreSQL database.
+Now we can configure CloudQuery so each time we run `cloudquery sync` the data from this report will be synced to a PostgreSQL database.

 ## Syncing data

 Before going off and writing queries, we need to sync the data from Azure to our PostgreSQL database.
 To do that, we'll use the `cloudquery sync` command.
-Let's start with writing (well, copy-pasting) a configuration file (For full config reference, checkout the [Azure Source Plugin](https://www.cloudquery.io/docs/plugins/sources/azure/configuration) and [PostgreSQL Destination Plugin](https://www.cloudquery.io/docs/plugins/destinations/postgresql/overview)):
+Let's start with creating a configuration file (For the full configuration reference, check out the [Azure Source Plugin](/docs/plugins/sources/azure/configuration) and [PostgreSQL Destination Plugin](/docs/plugins/destinations/postgresql/overview)):

 ```yaml copy
 kind: source